 Balloons forever for any occasion as long as you can tie a string high up enough to keep them from getting in the way.
 Each balloon has a clip to seal the end that can be removed and a paper clip through its lip to hang on a string.
 They are blown up using a wet vacuum with the hose attached to the blower end.
 Use hose clamps to step down two tubes to make an end that the balloon can attach to.
 Buy the clips at Party Source.
 Once the event is over you can deflate the balloon for another time.
 Here the 200 pound nylon construction string was fed continuous through the basketball loops and tied off on a railing in the bleachers.
 You can pull the line very tight.
 About two hundred balloons were used.
 Many explode while assembling and taking down but you still save a lot unless the students take free samples:(

 The world's greatest paper airplane with a special twist.
 Tie a bridle as shown and then tie it to a long reed.
 The dove flies all day and never lands.
 Click on the plans and then save and print.

-Made by Helen and Daddy for music study in class.
-We used a pencil sharpener on a stick to make the pegs.
+Made by Daddy for Helen's music study in class.
+Pencil sharpener on a stick to make the pegs.
 Then wrapped sandpaper around a peg to taper the holes.
-Looks great.

 Experience The Warm Feeling of Owning Original Art